natesales/pathvector/README.md

-# bcg
+# Wireframe

 [![Go Report](https://goreportcard.com/badge/github.com/natesales/bcg?style=for-the-badge)](https://goreportcard.com/report/github.com/natesales/bcg)
 [![License](https://img.shields.io/github/license/natesales/bcg?style=for-the-badge)](https://choosealicense.com/licenses/gpl-3.0/)
 [![Release](https://img.shields.io/github/v/release/natesales/bcg?style=for-the-badge)](https://github.com/natesales/bcg/releases)

-The automatic router configuration generator for BGP with bogon, IRR, RPKI, and max prefix filtering support.
+The automatic router configuration generator for BGP with robust filtering support, a XDP dataplane, and VRRP for high availability.
+In other words, Wireframe is a router automation system for Linux.
+It's best used in the core and peering edge, but is flexible enough to adapt to a multitude of network architectures.

+#### *Notice:* BCG is now Wireframe.
+See [Where did BCG go?](https://github.com/natesales/wireframe#installation) for more information.

 ### Installation